COGS108/Overview/COGS108-Syllabus.md

 What if you don’t have the right history to get a detailed letter from a professor?
 I think that a detailed letter from another source is probably better for admissions than a minimum letter from a prof. Ask your manager from when you did an internship related to your chosen field, the head of a volunteer organization you work with, a grad student you worked for on a research project, etc.

-All that being said, if you're in this class, and want a minimum letter you can ask.
+All that being said, if you want a minimum letter you can ask.
 But (a) the letter will not help you get into a top program, and (b) I will only write these for a double handful of students per quarter and I will not submit more than 8 letters per student, (c) I will only write a letter for you if you are in the top 10% of the grade distribution for your quarter.

 ### What should you call me?